The-Mist-Development/The-Mist-Bot/README.md

 ## Contributing
 If you have any ideas for this bot, we'd love to hear them!

 You can PR useful edits too.
-Make sure all PRs target the `test-chamber` branch.
+Developing and testing this project might be unnecessarily hard, given that I've not really set it up to be reproducible for anyone else.